tmgthb/Autonomous-Agents/README.md

 [From Automation to Autonomy: A Survey on Large Language Models in Scientific Discovery](http://arxiv.org/abs/2505.13259v1)

-- Three-level taxonomy: introduces, "From Automation to Autonomy: A Survey on Large Language Models in Scientific Discovery", with all LLM as Tool (Task Automation Tool), LLM as Analyst (Data Modeling & Analytical Agent), and LLM as Scientist (Open Exploratory & Discovery Agent)-components, where the survey systematically charts the progression of Large Language Models in scientific discovery through distinct levels of autonomy.
+- Three-level taxonomy: introduces, "From Automation to Autonomy: A Survey on LLMs in Scientific Discovery", with all LLM as Tool (Task Automation Tool), LLM as Analyst (Data Modeling & Analytical Agent), and LLM as Scientist (Open Exploratory & Discovery Agent)-components, where the survey systematically charts the progression of LLMs in scientific discovery through distinct levels of autonomy.
 - This framework delineates the escalating autonomy and evolving responsibilities of LLMs within the scientific research lifecycle, from foundational assistants to autonomous researchers.
 - The paper categorizes existing research works based on this taxonomy and the stages of the scientific method, highlighting the shift towards sophisticated, multi-stage agentic workflows.